dvgica/arrivals/README.md

 Similar to `ProxyRoutes` and `AuthProxyRoutes`, both `prefixAggregatorRoute` and `aggregatorRoute` methods are provided in various permutations to allow for [`Filter`](#filters)s.

+For more details on how to construct an `Aggregator`, please see the [API docs](https://pagerduty.github.io/arrivals/api/com/pagerduty/arrivals/api/aggregator/Aggregator.html).

 ### Filters

 Filters allow for user-defined changes to requests before they are proxied, or responses before they are returned to the client.